MicroControleurMonde/ESP32-C6_RNG/README.md

 A Micro-python library which provides an interface to generate a random number using the ESP32-C6's hardware RNG.

+The code uses several hardware devices of the MCU to generate random noise values using additional entropy sources.
+The SAR ADC and Wi-Fi are exploited to provide quality inputs to the hardware random number generator integrated into the ESP32-C6.

 - Library :
 - Library test:
 - Example: